shivannis/xandr-docs-public/xandr-docs/articles/invest/advertiser-attributed-conversions-report.md

 ---
 title: Microsoft Invest - Advertiser Attributed Conversions Report
-description: In this article, learn about Advertiser Attributed Conversions Report and its comprehensive overview of conversions attributed to specific advertisers.
+description: In this article, learn about Advertiser Attributed Conversions report and its comprehensive overview of conversions attributed to specific advertisers.
 ---

-# Advertiser Attributed Conversions report in Microsoft Invest
+# Microsoft Invest - Advertiser Attributed Conversions report

 When a conversion pixel fires, Xandr determines if the conversion can be attributed (tied to a creative that the user previously viewed or clicked).
 For more information about how conversion attribution works, see [Conversion Attribution](conversion-attribution.md).